Review of the Album "Defenders of the Faith" by Judas Priest

 Defenders of the Faith is a Decent Hard Rock Album

 Defenders of the Faith is the 1984 studio album by British heavy metal band Judas Priest.
 And since I had been listening to their 1979 album called Hell Bent for Leather, I thought of giving this album a sort of assessment since it was released in 1984, a year that saw the release of albums such as Don’t Break the Oath and Ride the Lightning.
-Defenders of the Faith starts out with the song Freewheel Burning, a song that basically describes going through life while being in a high speed car and not willing to stop until you reach your destination.
+Defenders of the Faith starts out with the song "Freewheel Burning," a song that basically describes going through life while being in a high speed car and not willing to stop until you reach your destination.
 For those people that may say that Point of Entry is their weakest album, of all the albums that I have heard from Judas Priest, Defenders of the Faith may be their weakest album of the 1980’s.
 This does not mean that the album lacks melody.
 The style is not too different than 1982's Screaming for Vengeance album.
 Note: as we update this analysis as of 2021, Turbo is the album that is the lowest point musically for Judas Priest.

 Review of the Songs Jawbreaker, Rock Hard, Ride Free, The Sentinel and Love Bites

-For instance, the song called Rock Hard, Ride Free is a melodic song that is about having a purpose in life and having a mind that is not willing to bend.
+For instance, the song called "Rock Hard, Ride Free" is a melodic song that is about having a purpose in life and having a mind that is not willing to bend.
 Having a resolution to succeed is your best strategy as the song says.
 Of the first three songs in this album, this is the song that is the strongest even if Freewheel Burning was a more well-known song.
 The song is an entertaining one as the message of rocking hard and free through the night is encouraged.
 At the end of the song Jawbreaker, Rob Halford has a part where he delivers a vocal extension for the ages.
 He can reach really high octaves at this point in his career.
 The Sentinel is a song that describes some kind of warrior that is trained to be a professional hit man and the lyrics are kind of similar to the band’s 1990 song called Nightcrawler.
-Love Bites is a song that has a pretty decent chorus part where Rob Halford says: “in the dead of night love bites, love bites.”
+"Love Bites" is a song that has a pretty decent chorus part where Rob Halford says: “in the dead of night love bites, love bites.”

-How Good is Defenders of the Faith?
+How Good Is Defenders of the Faith?

 Overall, Defenders of the Faith is a decent hard rock style album even for Judas Priest.
 They would have this style in the 1970’s and 1980’s and it worked out well for them.
 The strongest songs in this album are Rock Hard, Ride Free, Love Bites, and Night Comes Down.
 If this is the last Judas Priest album I will review, it will have been with great enjoyment.
 There are no guarantees in life but Judas Priest has been a band that has come up with many hit songs and even on “weaker” albums, they still manage to produce good songs.
 My favorite song on Defenders of the Faith is Night Comes Down.